gallickgunner/Yune/README.md

 <br/>

  ---
 I haven't tested this on other platforms except Windows but the code was written keeping platform independency in mind.
 If anybody is willing to check it on other platforms I'd be grateful.
 I haven't added support for build system like Cmake yet.
-If anybody still wants to compile it you can fetch NanoGUI and FreeImage libraries and link it up with this project as is in your IDE.
+If anybody still wants to compile it you can fetch NanoGUI from my [forked](https://github.com/gallickgunner/nanogui) repo (I did a small change) and original FreeImage libraries and link it up with this project as is in your IDE.
 And make sure to include these global #defines (option somewhere in your IDE and project's build options (if you use CodeBlocks).

 CL_MINIMUM_OPENCL_VERSION=xxx<br/>
 CL_TARGET_OPENCL_VERSION=xxx<br/>